SUNSET OF FURMANKIND

 There seemed to be an even mix of races in the moderate sized room.
 Humans, Felis, Canis, Ursis and Vulps were all mingled together.
 Although the busload of volunteers that had arrived would make up the patients for the next nine months, there were numerous others that were all fully transformed into furmankind.
 Part of the information that he had managed to read before drifting to sleep on the flight mentioned that even after the process was completed, each patient would stay on the grounds for a little over another year in formal education for their ultimate destination, some starter colony across space on another world.
 Although there were four worlds already resident with furmankind’s small populations, other new planets opened for settlement would first be tamed by the likes of what Barrett saw in that room.

 He knew that he would have to get used to the sight of Furs on a daily basis, but that did not mean he would have to like it.
 Grudgingly, he made his feet move forward as he walked a path bordered with the fewest amount of Furs that he could get by.
-He kept his facial expression purposely neutral.
+He tried to keep the disgust from showing on his face, keeping it purposely neutral.
 The last thing he wanted was for some fuzzy idiot to stop him to see if he was feeling okay, despite the revulsion he felt.

 He was tempted to return to the Felis Wing without eating, but it was no use.
 No matter how he felt toward those who were no longer fully human, the fact remained that he had not eaten since Chicago and his stomach grumbled at its emptiness.
 Despite his physical fitness habits, he had never had the will for fasting and he never missed a meal if he could help it.
 Quelling an internal sigh, Barrett fell in behind his companions at the serving line and picked up a plastic tray for his selections.
 Fortunately for his peace of mind, the kitchen workers on the other side of the counter were all human.